Abu Layth: Politics

-Criticism, controversy and criminal conviction
+Criticism, controversy and legal issues

 Abu Layth's views has caused criticism and denunciations.
 English Islamic scholar Muhammad Yasir al-Hanafi labelled him a dajjal ("deceiver") due to Ajmal's satirical approach and boldness in front of fundamentalist preachers.
 Others accuse him of "mocking the din" and have stated he has "no ghayra", with some criticising in particular his choice of topics in his live streams, especially when he covers topics with a rational point of view.
-In addition, he has been criticised for his alleged advisory role with the now defunct Quillium Foundation.

 During the Park View School Trojan Horse scandal, Ajmal was a part-time tutor at the school.
 In a statement, the police revealed however that Ajmal was involved in Prevent.
 After this was revealed, Ajmal was promptly suspended by the school.
 The police's statement, Ajmal argued, had jeopardised his safety.

 This is the Trojan Horse school, run by senior staff who were people of potential interest to the police.
 For obvious reasons I didn't tell them about my other works.
 It was grossly negligent to share such data on potential terrorists with them and it clearly compromised the people concerned for potential manipulation by groomers.